Skip to content

 Is Limnoupolis waterpark in Chania worth visiting?

 It definitely rates as a family attraction in Chania, and we can see why it is rated as the best waterpark in Crete for families.
-If you want a break from waterpark and need more information on Chania beaches, you can also read my blog on the best Chania beaches here.
+If you want a break from waterpark and need more information on Chania beaches, you can also read my full guide to the best Chania beaches for families here.

 Chania waterpark zipline